chmieladr/MgmtScripts/README.md

 └── script4
 ```

 The scripts in `bin` directory are supposed to be placed in one of the directories that appear in your `$PATH` environmental variable.
-Other scripts are usually supposed to be used just once.
+Other scripts are usually meant to be used just once.